eduvpn/documentation/RASPBERRY_PI.md

 latest and greatest to run anything?
 If you write software and it does NOT run on a Raspberry Pi with ease, you are doing something wrong ;-)

-I tested this on a Raspberry Pi 3B+ and Fedora 31 (aarch64) on 2019-11-25 and all works fine.
+I tested this last on a Raspberry Pi 3B+ and Fedora 32 (aarch64) on 2020-09-01 and all works fine.

+**NOTE** the Raspberry Pi 4 does **NOT** work yet as of this time (2020-09-01), wait for upstream Fedora to support it first!

 # Getting Started